victorsantanna/Softex-Backend/README.md

 # Softex-Backend
-Tarefas do curso de desenvolvimento backend do Softex Recife
+Atividades do curso de desenvolvimento backend do Softex Recife.